13.6 Smoking and Health

 Figure 13.6.2 Smoking is known to cause many different cancers and chronic diseases.

 Even non-smokers may not be spared the deadly risks of tobacco smoke.
-If you spend time around smokers either at home or on the job, then you are at risk of the dangers of secondhand smoke. enters the air directly from burning cigarettes (and cigars and pipes), and indirectly from smokers’ lungs.
+If you spend time around smokers either at home or on the job, then you are at risk of the dangers of secondhand smoke.
+Secondhand smoke enters the air directly from burning cigarettes (and cigars and pipes), and indirectly from smokers’ lungs.
 This smoke may linger in indoor air for hours, and it increases the risk of a wide range of adverse health effects.
 According to Health Canada, second-hand smoke causes 800 deaths from lung cancer and heart disease in non-smokers every year.
 The 2014 U.S. Surgeon General’s Report concluded that there is no established risk-free level of exposure to secondhand smoke.
 Non-smokers who are exposed to secondhand smoke may have as much as a 30 per cent increase in their risk of lung cancer and heart disease.

-Tobacco contains , which is a psychoactive drug.
-Although nicotine in tobacco smoke does not directly cause or most of the other health risks of smoking, it is a highly addictive drug.
+Tobacco contains nicotine, which is a psychoactive drug.
+Although nicotine in tobacco smoke does not directly cause cancer or most of the other health risks of smoking, it is a highly addictive drug.
 Nicotine is actually even more addictive than cocaine or heroin.
 The addictive nature of nicotine explains why it is so difficult for smokers to quit the habit, even when they know the health risks and really want to stop smoking.
 The good news is that if someone does stop smoking, his or her risks of smoking-related diseases and death soon start to fall.
 By one year after quitting, the risk of heart disease drops to only half of that of a continuing smoker.

 Smoking and Cancer

 One of the main health risks of smoking is cancer, particular cancer of the lung.
-Because of the increased risk of with smoking, the risk of dying from lung cancer before age 85 is more than 20 times higher for a male smoker than for a male non-smoker.
+Because of the increased risk of lung cancer with smoking, the risk of dying from lung cancer before age 85 is more than 20 times higher for a male smoker than for a male non-smoker.
 As the rate of smoking increases, so does the rate of lung cancer deaths, although the effects of smoking on lung cancer deaths can take up to 20 years to manifest themselves, as shown in Figure 13.6.3.
 Besides lung cancer, several other forms of cancer are also significantly more likely in smokers than non-smokers, including cancers of the kidney, larynx, mouth, lip, tongue, throat, bladder, esophagus, pancreas, and stomach.
 Unfortunately, many of these cancers have extremely low cure rates.

 13.6.3 Smoking vs. Lung Cancer Deaths